hitoshi-watase/sercrod/docs/reference/directives/if.md

 - Branch-level *let:
   - Each branch in a chain can have its own *let or n-let.
-  - For each branch, Nablla creates a branch scope that:
+  - For each branch, Sercrod creates a branch scope that:
     - Inherits from the current effective scope.
     - Is populated with variables and changes from branch-level *let.
   - Conditions for that branch are evaluated using this branch scope.